Reewr/master/README.md

 To run an existing simulation, `swarm:setup("name", false)`, where name is the experiment you want to load, followed by `swarm:load("path-to-file")`, where `path-to-file` is the relative path to files from root of the folder.
 Keep in mind, do *not* use extensions when trying to load the file as the engine will load the required files by appending the needed file extensions.
 After this is done, the `swarm:runBestGenome()` followed by `swarm:start()` will start the simulation of the best genome.

-# Controls

-The controls of the engine is rather simple.
-By default, the camera is in a fixed position when a simulation is running to follow the spider.
-To disable this, `F` can be pressed.

-When an existing simulation has been loaded, the `R` button allows you to easily run the best genome and reset it, if it multiple times.

-The camera can be rotated by holding down middle mouse button and you can zoom in by scrolling the mouse wheel.
-Be aware that the camera is not fully implemented as to not take time away from the rest of project and may therefore be slightly jerky.

 # Dependencies

 This project utilizes 11 different dependencies for release builds and 12 different dependencies for development builds.
 What follows is a short explanation of each library.
 While all libraries are needed to build the engine, only those marked with a `*` was exclusively added to the engine to help with this project.